Love Story (Yelawolf album): Release and promotion

 Following the release of his debut album, Radioactive (2011), Yelawolf had been touring with Lil Wayne and Travis Barker on the I Am Music Tour.
 During the tour, he frequently collaborated with Barker, with whom he released an EP, Psycho White on November 13, 2012.
 In 2012, Yelawolf released his first collaborative album The Slumdon Bridge with Ed Sheeran, and later released his fifth mixtape, Heart of Dixie.
 On March 14, 2013, Yelawolf released his sixth mixtape Trunk Muzik Returns, containing ten tracks with guest appearances from Raekwon, Paul Wall, Killer Mike and ASAP Rocky.
 The mixtape was also entirely produced by his go-to producer WLPWR.

 On October 31, 2013, Yelawolf released another mixtape, titled Black Fall, and this time it was produced entirely by Three 6 Mafia's DJ Paul.
 From November 14 to 23, 2013, Yelawolf was touring with Funk Volume's artist Hopsin, in promotion of Love Story, on the Fuck It Tour.
 The tour consists of primarily small, intimate venues in the West Coast of the United States.
 At first, the album was set to be released in 2012, however, that would be pushed to 2013, due to time constraints.
-In November 2013, Yelawolf confirmed to XXL, stating that the album is now will be released in 2014.
+In November 2013, Yelawolf confirmed to XXL, stating that the album would now be released in 2014.